seamplex/feenox/doc/410-reproducibility.md

 The full source code and the documentation of the tool ought to be maintained under a control version system.
-Whether access to the repository is public or not is up to the vendor, as long as the copying conditions are compatible with the definitions of both free and open source software from the FSF and the OSI, respectively as required in [@sec:introduction].
+Whether access to the repository is public or not is up to the vendor, as long as the copying conditions are compatible with the definitions of both free and open source software from the FSF and the OSI, respectively as required in @sec:introduction.

 In order to be able to track results obtained with different version of the tools, there should be a clear release procedure.
 There should be periodical releases of stable versions that are required

  * not to raise any warnings when compiled using modern versions of common compilers (e.g. GNU, Clang, Intel, etc.)
  * not to raise any errors when assessed with dynamic memory analysis tools (e.g. Valgrind) for a wide variety of test cases
- * to pass all the automated test suites as specified in [@sec:testing]
+ * to pass all the automated test suites as specified in @sec:testing

 These stable releases should follow a common versioning scheme, and either the tarballs with the sources and/or the version control system commits should be digitally signed by a cognizant responsible.
 Other unstable versions with partial and/or limited features might be released either in the form of tarballs or made available in a code repository.
 The requirement is that unstable tarballs and main (a.k.a. trunk) branches on the repositories have to be compilable.
 Any feature that does not work as expected or that does not even compile has to be committed into develop branches before being merge into trunk.